Rhianna Louise, Peace and Security Project Officer at Medact

 As members of the health community deeply concerned by the impact of war on health, we urge civil society and politicians to learn from the Iraq War by recognizing our urgent need to invest in constructive and long-term peacebuilding and move away from militarised security.
 We urge our friends and colleagues working in and concerned about health to join the health through peace movement, which resists militarisation as a driver of ill-health and works to promote peace as an essential prerequisite to a healthier world.

-Medact has produced a total of 5 reports on the health effects of war in Iraq, which are available here
+Medact produced a total of 5 reports on the health effects of war in Iraq, which are available here: Health and Health Policy in Iraq

 - New report on the Recruitment of Children by the UK Armed Forces - October 17, 2016